 Anti-aging is big business.
 Some anti-aging clinics push performance enhancing drugs (PEDs), while a growing number of others pitch stem cells.
 Many sell both.
+Star athletes are flocking to unproven stem cells like they were a magnet.

 Rodriguez supposedly engaged in both PED and stem cell approaches to enhancing his game and now finds himself suspended for the rest of this season (2013) and all of next season.
 He will appeal.